sscaff1/hookrouter/README.md

-# React Hook Router
+# hook-router

 NOTE: This is a patched version from the original [hookrouter](https://github.com/Paratron/hookrouter) package.

 This package does the following:
 - fixes syntax errors
 - uses rollup instead of webpack
-- integrates eslint through @glu/eslint-config
+- integrates eslint
-- integrate babel through @glu/babel-preset
+- integrates babel

 ----